bareos/bareos/docs/manuals/en/new_main_reference/source/chapter29/tls.rst

-.. _section-TransportEncryption
+.. _section-TransportEncryption:

  :index:`[TAG=Communications Encryption] <single: Communications Encryption>` :index:`[TAG=Encryption->Communication] <pair: Encryption; Communication>` :index:`[TAG=Encryption->Transport] <pair: Encryption; Transport>` :index:`[TAG=Transport Encryption] <single: Transport Encryption>` :index:`[TAG=TLS] <single: TLS>` :index:`[TAG=SSL] <single: SSL>`

-Bareos TLS (Transport Layer Security) is built-in network encryption code to provide secure network transport similar to that offered by :program:`stunnel` or :program:`ssh`.
+Bareos TLS (Transport Layer Security) is built-in network encryption code to provide secure network transport similar to that offered by :command:`stunnel` or :command:`ssh`.
 The data written to Volumes by the Storage daemon is not encrypted by this code.
 For data encryption, please see the :ref:`DataEncryption` chapter.

 The initial Bacula encryption implementation has been written by Landon Fuller.